A local search strategy is incredibly important.

-One of the major differences between local SEO and “regular” SEO is how you target customers.
+One of the significant differences between local SEO and “regular” SEO is how you target customers.

-Here’s a complete local SEO checklist to help you.
+Here’s your complete local SEO checklist to help you do just that.

 Local SEO: Optimizing Your Website

 - Define your location strategy.
-Multi-practitioner businesses (e.g., medical, legal) have different, more complicated strategies when compared to a single location, brick-and-mortar business or a home-based business.
+Multi-practitioner businesses (e.g., medical, legal) have different, more complicated processes than a single location, brick-and-mortar business, or a home-based business.

 - Create a contact, about, and home page on your website.